 Well, that, and the fact that the same meadow is normally empty, with no church, led me to

-believe that the church was probably built for the Westworld production.
+believe early on that the church was probably built for the Westworld production.
 And it turns out it was.

 ( The steeple was removed by the Westworld people when

 they left after the production was finished, so that the remaining

 church they left behind at Paramount Ranch wouldn't look exactly like